ECASLab/AxLS/README.md

 This method works by training a decision tree on the input and output data of a real circuit.
 Then synthesizing that decision tree into a verilog circuit.

-Note that this method requires requires installing the `scikit-learn` package, since it levrages its decision tree implementation.
+Note that this method requires installing the `scikit-learn` package, since it leverages its decision tree implementation.

 1. First, import the `DecisionTreeCircuit` class.
 It abstracts the logic necessary to train scikit classifier trees as boolean decision trees.